 The School regularly discusses how children can keep safe online, including their use of social media and responding to harmful online challenges and hoaxes.
-The Senior School has a system of Digital Mentors, where older pupils guide younger ones, advising them on safe activity when online.
-All pupils sign an 'Acceptable Use of IT' form which - for older pupils - includes mention of mindful behaviour online and in social media, and also mentions fundamental British values
+All pupils sign an 'IT Acceptable Use Agreement' which - for older pupils - includes mention of mindful behaviour online and in social media, and also mentions fundamental British values.